dylanwglenn/pubSEM/readme.md

 pubSEM is a tool designed for the easy creation of publication-ready path diagrams.
 The tool is still in its (very) early stages.
 See the roadmap below for future plans.

-> [!NOTE]
-> pubSEM is designed only for plotting the output of lavaan models.
-If you want to interactively create lavaan models by
-> visually connecting nodes, try the wonderful [lavaangui](https://github.com/karchjd/lavaangui/).

 ## Installing

 > [!IMPORTANT]